Who was Ray Kroc?

 It’s the struggles we go through-work through, really, that make us stronger.

-As a matter of fact, as you’ll see in this video, Ray started his franchising empire in a lot of debt-thanks to the McDonald brothers, who omitted one very important thing when they sold their hamburger stand and their name to Ray.
+As a matter of fact, as you’ll see in this video, Ray started his franchising empire in a lot of debt-thanks to the McDonald brothers-the founders, who omitted one very important thing when they sold their hamburger stand and their name to Ray.

-McDonald’s Nugget #2: McDonald’s requires potential franchise owners to have a minimum of $500,000 of non-borrowed personal resources to qualify for a franchise.
+McDonald’s Nugget #2: McDonald’s requires potential franchisees to have a minimum of $500,000 of non-borrowed personal resources to qualify for a franchise.

 McDonald’s: Super-Sized Hamburger Empire